Skip to the main content

 • Work with people of all ages or a particular age group, such as children or seniors

-• Provide treatment of conditions including back pain or injury, whiplash, pregnancy-related muscle and joint issues, urinary incontinence, and vertigo
+• Provide treatment of conditions including but not limited to back pain or injury, whiplash, pneumonia, heart disease, stroke, spinal cord injury, pregnancy-related muscle and joint issues, urinary incontinence, and vertigo

-• Help patients manage symptoms of chronic conditions such as arthritis and chronic pain
+• Help clients manage symptoms of conditions such as arthritis and chronic pain

-• Focus on a single practice area, such as orthopedics, neurology, cardiorespiratory, women’s health, oncology, arthritis, trauma, sports, work injury prevention, cardiac rehabilitation, or health promotion
+• Focus on a single practice area, such as orthopedics, neurology, cardiorespiratory issues, women’s health, oncology (cancer care), arthritis, trauma, sports, prevention of work injuries, cardiac rehabilitation, or health promotion

 Working Conditions